Call of Duty Gaming Community Points To 'Swatting' In Wichita Police Shooting - Slashdot

 I doubt this case was a SWAT team member shooting, but one of the beat cops who was there to provide support and was shitting himself that the suspect would come out guns blazing.

 When I was a kid of about fourteen years, I punched a sign in Library Park in Lakeport.
 I did not hit it hard enough to damage it.
 The sign was about three inches thick and wooden, and it had split from weathering so they had slapped acrylic over both sides of it.
 I did not crack the acrylic, and I clearly did not break the sign.
 A cop saw me do it, and he decided to arrest me for it, even though there was no evidence that a crime had occurred.
-The cop put me in handcuffs and put me in the front of his shit
+The cop put me in handcuffs and put me in the front of his shitty little Impala cruiser, with my head almost against the dash where I would have been killed instantly by any halfway decent front end collision.
+This cop turned out later to be a total piece of human waste, involved in numerous thefts and the statutory rape of a fifteen year old.
+He was a member of the SWAT team.

+SWAT team members are completely capable of being complete pieces of human shit.

 Re: (Score:2)